sd031/go-for-devops/README.md

 - Tracing and observability in microservices
 - Alerting and incident management automation

-### Day 14: Kubernetes Plugin Development with Go
+### Day 14: GoLang with AWS Cloud for DevOps
-- Understand Kubernetes Plugin Development
+- Introduction to AWS services relevant to DevOps
-- Setting up a development environment for Kubernetes plugin development
+- Setting up the AWS CLI and SDK for Go
-- Develop one kubernetes plugin with go
+- Writing Go applications that interact with AWS services (e.g., EC2, S3, Lambda)
+- Deploying Go applications on AWS Lambda
+- Infrastructure as Code using AWS CloudFormation and Go (AWS CDK)
+- Monitoring and scaling Go applications on AWS (CloudWatch, Auto Scaling)

 ### Day 15: Final Project and Best Practices
 - Applying GoLang to a real-world DevOps project